Ceudan/Coden_Portfolio/README.md

 ![Image of bagging and model architecture](images/Architecture.png)

-We achieved an accuracy of 70.3%.
-We ranked 18th in a coursewide competition (over 300 eligible competitors).
-After minor improvements, we accuracy incresed to 71.3%, which would have ranked us 5th place.
+We ranked 18th in a coursewide competition (over 300 eligible competitors) with an accuracy was 70.3%.
+After minor improvements, our accuracy incresed to 71.3%, which would have ranked us 5th place.

 # Project 3: Matching Road Sections between Databases
 [Article Link](https://github.com/Ceudan/Match-Roads-Between-Databases)